-The New National Car Project will Receive a “Large” Grant and We’re Not Surprised
+The New National Car Project will Receive a “Large” Grant from the Malaysian government

 The news on NNCP has been floating on the internet for quite a while now.
 To those of you who do not know, the NNCP is the “New National Car Project” that was announced this year.
 There were mixed reactions about this and we’ve touched on this matter previously in an article (link to article).